matildafransson/FastTomography/README.md

 In a primary step to achieve faster processing of large 3D datasets, the CT volume is horizontally resliced for every degree from 0-180.
 See step A in the figure above.

-In the code please define:
+In the function 'run' please define:

-output_path = the directory whwre the resliced tiff images should be stored
+output_path = the directory where the resliced tiff images should be stored

 path_volume_list = list of paths to the .npy files

 list_start_t_number = list of numbers, indicating which volume to start the reslicing on (related to the list path_volume_list)
 <br><br><br><br>

 **B. Registration**
 (see Registration folder)

+directory = path to the folder with resliced images out_directory = path to where the copmuted displacement arrays should be saved

+In the function registration, there are several parameters of the registration that could eb modified for optimization.

 <br><br><br><br>
 **C+D. Speed Mapping and Plotting**
 (see Speed folder)

+path = path to whwre the displacement arry is located

+path_save_fig = path to where images should be saved

+time_steps = select the number of time steps you want to consider while computing the averages

+angle_step = select the angular interval for the computation

 Resliced datasets from two subsequent time steps at the same angular positions are thereafter considered in pairs for the registration process, see step B in the figure.